skuzzle/stringz/README.md

 `ResourceBundle.getResource(...)` method.

 By default, Stringz uses the full qualified name of the class annotated with `@ResourceMapping` as base name for resource look up.
-If you class's name is `com.your.domain.MSG`, then Stringz will use that String as base name to find resources named `MSG` within the same java package.
+If your class's name is `com.your.domain.MSG`, then Stringz will use that String as base name to find resources named `MSG` within the same java package.
 So you would place a `MSG.properties` into that package and additionally further files like